 There are basically 3 types of crystals used on watches these days.
 And really, only 2 of them are commonly used anymore.

 - Mineral Crystal - which is a fancy way of saying hardened glass.
-Even though hardened, it can be scratched by things like steel and brick so you should avoid scraping a mineral crystal against things.
+Even though hardened, it can be scratched by contact with steel, brick, etc. so you should avoid scraping a mineral crystal against things.
 Advantages: low cost and better impact resistance than sapphire.
 Disadvantages: scratches somewhat easily and cannot be repaired (typically replaced if damaged).

 Crystals may be flat or domed (curved).
 If a crystal is only domed on one side, it will act as a magnifier and will distort your view of the dial and hands.
-A double domed (curved top and bottom) crystal avoids distortion while still having a pleasing domed appearance and feel.
+A double domed (curved top and bottom: convex and concave respectively) crystal avoids distortion while still having a pleasing domed appearance and feel.

 Anti-reflective (A/R) coating are often (but not always) applied to a watch crystal to help minimize unwanted reflections that make it harder to read the time.
 If applied to just one side, it will be coated on the bottom (inside) surface where it will avoid being scratched.
 A doubled coated crystal has A/R coating on both the top and bottom surfaces of a crystal.
 This does a better job of eliminating reflections but the top coating may be scratched as the coasting is not nearly as hard as the sapphire crystal upon which it is usually applied.